VidarHUN/dns-task/README.md

          server.example.com.
 IN  CNAME   host.example.com
          ```

-   5. Exit from Minikube
+   5. Exit from Minikube.

-2. When the files are exist you, have to create a `persistentVolume` and a `persistentVolumeClaim`:
+2. When the files are existing you, have to create a `persistentVolume` and a `persistentVolumeClaim`:

    ```yml
    cat <<EOF | kubectl apply -f -